dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 {{< spell 354123 "Unbridled Swarm" >}}: Trash and will never be used, as it’s basically random on whether it’s a dps gain or just net neutral.

-{{< spell 339056 "UFR" >}}" >}}: Gives 5% of a stat depending on what covenant your bonded partner is and 5% stats when you activate the bond again.
+{{< spell 339056 "UFR" >}}: Gives 5% of a stat depending on what covenant your bonded partner is and 5% stats when you activate the bond again.
 It is okay at best, but rather unlikely to outperform our current legendaries.

 {{< spell 354109 "Sinful Hysteria" >}}: Very solid damage-wise, but suffers from the same problem as {{< spell 339060 "Luffa" >}} in keys, i.e. {{< spell 339056 "UFR" >}} exists.

 {{< spell 323764 "Convoke the Spirits" >}}: Somehow makes Bearvoke even more unreliable.
 But is carried by getting you 16 stacks of {{< spell 339056 "Grove invigoration" >}} from Niya every minute, so might be taken for damage just for that.
 But again, it is not {{< spell 339056 "UFR" >}} so you are not likely to use it in keys.

-### In 9.0 you would consider the armor slot stat allocations for determining which slot you craft your legendaries in, however 9.1 with the domination sockets that changes quite a bit, we suggest changing your current legendaries to the following:
+### In 9.0 legendary slot preference was based on stat allocation.
+However, in 9.1 with Domination Socket Slots, we suggest changing the following to new slots:

 {{< spell 339063 "Nature's Order Will" >}}: Remake on Bracers